emqx/emqx-docs/en_US/rule/backend_dynamodb.md

 2).
 Hash Key.
 Here set it to "msgid".

 3).
 DynamoDB Range Key.
-Leave it empty as we didn't define a range key in the dynamodb definition file.
+Leave it empty as we didn't define a range key in the DynamoDB definition file.

 ![image](./assets/rule-engine/dynamo_action_1.png)